filczek/laravel-ddd-cqrs-clean-agnostic/README.md

 ### Application (Use Cases & DTOs)

-Think of this layer as the "interface" between the outside world and our business logic.
+Think of this layer as the "interface" between the outside world and the business logic.
 It contains:

-- **Use Cases**: Actions that can be performed in our service, such as "Create User" or "Place Order".
+- **Use Cases**: Actions that can be performed in the service, such as "Create User" or "Place Order".
 These actions follow the CQRS pattern, which means they can be either **Commands** (e.g., "Create User") or **Queries** (e.g., "Get User List").
 - **Data Transfer Objects (DTOs)**: Simple objects that carry data between the application layers.

 ### Configuration